mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 [Previous](1981-07-18-Blue-Cliff-Record-Case-18) \|
 [Next](1985-06-22-Introduction-to-Buddhism)

+#### Katagiri Roshi discusses the Four Foundation of Mindfulness, adding Zen Master Dogen’s teaching.
+He begins with the first: contemplation of the body as “impure”.

 **This talk is in rough draft state.**

+(Transcriber’s Note: This talk is split into three files in the audio archive: [Part 1](#part-1), [Part 2](#part-2), and [Part 3](#part-3).)

-#### Part 1
+### Part 1

 <a href="https://www.mnzencenter.org/uploads/2/9/5/8/29581455/dk19840321a.mp3" target="_blank">Listen to Part 1 of this talk on mnzencenter.org</a>

 There are four kinds of mindfulness as one of the traditional Buddhist practices.
-The four kinds of mindfulness:
+The four kinds of mindfulness are:

 - Contemplation of the body as impure.
 - Contemplation of feeling as suffering.
 - Contemplation of the mind as impermanent.
 - Contemplation of existence as insubstantial.

 These are the four kinds or four stages of mindfulness which are very general and traditional in Buddhist practice.
+(Transcriber’s Note: These are the [Four Foundations of Mindfulness](https://www.lionsroar.com/the-buddhas-four-foundations-of-mindfulness/).)

 First of all I would like to explain the contemplation of the body as impure, or observation of the body as impure.
-But generally speaking, it is considered as the body as impure, in common sense, because human beings really attach to the human body or human life as pure, emphasizing strongly their richness, their positions, their family’s status, their cleverness, lots of property, et cetera.
-Very naturally we create a strong attachment to them.
-So that’s why Buddha emphasizes to consider the body as impure, in order to be free from the attachment to human body.
+But generally speaking, it is considered as the body as impure, in common sense, because human beings really attach to the human body or human life as pure, emphasizing strongly their richness, their position, their family’s status, their cleverness, their property, et cetera.
+Very naturally we create a strong attachment to [these things].
+That’s why Buddha emphasizes [for us] to consider the body as impure, in order to be free from the attachment to the human body.

-For instance, I always tell people, the more you live out your life with very hard effort, the more you want to emphasize how wonderful it was, and you want to give it [forcibly] to others.
-This is really arrogance.
-You are really arrogant with your life.
+For instance, I always tell people, the more you live out your life with very hard effort, the more you want to emphasize how wonderful it is, and you want to give it [forcibly] to others.
+This is really arrogance; you are really arrogant with your life.
 If you look at your parents and grandparents, who have lots of experiences on the basis of hard work year after year, very naturally they really attach to their own lifestyles.
 We respect their lifestyle because that was very important for them, and also we can learn lots of things from their lives.
 But I don’t think it is necessary for them to attach to their own lifestyle, because that is really prejudice.
-So very naturally, a child doesn’t follow it.
-A child is naturally against it.
+So very naturally, a child doesn’t follow [this]; a child is naturally against it.
 The same applies to our lives, in many ways.
 Social status, position, and your lifestyle, or viewpoint, whatever it is.
 We always believe the viewpoints on the human life, human world as pure.
 That means my views are right.
 So that is called attachment or prejudice, which is called *wrong view*.

 That’s why in ancient times, when Shakyamuni tells disciples and his followers to practice this mindfulness, contemplating the body as impure.
 Not only Buddhism, but also in Christianity, in the Christian monasteries they also this, looking at the human skeleton.
 That is very common, not only in Buddhist practice.